zeromq/netmq/README.md

 ## Using

 For using NetMQ make sure you read the [ZeroMQ Guide](http://zguide.zeromq.org/page:all).
+You can also read more about NetMQ at my [blog](http://somdoron.com/category/netmq/).

 NetMQ documentation is still work in progress but you can found small example [here](https://gist.github.com/somdoron/5175967).

 	using (NetMQContext ctx = NetMQContext.Create())